wink-travel/docs/src/content/docs/travel-agent/what-is-agent.md

 ## Search

-Go to [Search](/studio/search) to learn how to search for hotels to book.
+Go to [Search](/studio/search) to learn how to search for and book hotels.

-## Direct relationships

-Establish direct connections with properties to enjoy special deals for you and your customers.
-Go to [Network](/studio/network) to see how direct relationships work.

-## Bookings

-You can interact with your past and future bookings the same way as a property does.
-Go to [Bookings](/extranet/bookings) to learn how to manage bookings.
+Otherwise, continue on to the next section.

 ## API